What is Permanent Resident Status?

 As stated above, UC Merced sponsors only two LPR categories; EB-1 Outstanding Professor/Researcher and EB-2 Member of the Professions with an Advanced Degree.
 Below is a description of some of the other LPR categories.
-UC Merced employees interested in applying for an LPR category other then the two mentioned above must either file the applications on their own, or hire an immigration attorney.
+UC Merced employees interested in applying for an LPR category other than the two mentioned above must either file the applications on their own or hire an immigration attorney.
 The university cannot advise on these other LPR categories, but detailed information is available through the links below.

 - Family-based: Close family relationship to a U.S. citizen or LPR.

 - The Diversity Lottery: An annual lottery of select underserved countries.